medinast21/medina-portfolio/docs/SOP.md

     - If the client is using Act!
 Marketing Automation, you can also attempt to open the AMA module in Act!.

-- To verify a successful connection for clients to see:
+- To verify a successful connection for clients using AMA to see:

     - Create a blank test campaign in AMA and attempt to select an Act!
 Group for the campaign.
     - If the groups in the database appear for selection, you have a working API connection.